 I love a good, cheesy holiday movie or 10.

 If you like the idea of a quiet holiday at home, then cuddling up with plenty of festive snacks and drinks to indulge in a holiday movie marathon might be right up your alley.

-You could even invite a few friends over and make it a last-minute holiday PJ party for anyone else who just wants to enjoy a quiet and cozy holiday.
+You could even Zoom with a few friends and make it a last-minute virtual holiday PJ party for anyone else who just wants to enjoy a quiet and cozy holiday.

 Find a volunteer opportunity

 There are plenty of organizations that could use an extra set of volunteer hands during the holidays.